 Every person in the building, including staff, faculty, students, visitors, and contractors where the fire alarm is sounding, regardless of known or suspected cause, is required to evacuate immediately.
-Persons evacuating must leave via the closest exit.
+Person's evacuating must leave via the closest exit.
 Any equipment that could cause a fire should be turned off before exiting if it can be done quickly and safely.
 All occupants will assemble at a safe distance from the building and await further instructions from fire or police personnel.
 No occupant will re-enter a building until clearance is given by fire or police personnel.

 The following evacuation procedures are in place for the residence halls.
 These procedures are to be followed when a fire alarm sounds.
 All residents and their guests must exit the building when a fire alarm sounds, regardless of whether it is a fire drill, false activation, or actual fire.
-Any persons physically unable to exit the building should immediately contact the BSU Police Department at 508-531-1212 from a cell phone or 911 from a campus phone.
-Questions regarding the procedures should be directed to Residence Life and Housing staff (x1277) or the BSU Police Department (x1212).
+Any persons physically unable to exit the building should immediately contact the BSU Police Department at 508-531-1212.
+Questions regarding the procedures should be directed to Residence Life and Housing staff (508)-531-1277 or the BSU Police Department (508) 531-1212.

 Please use the emergency exits available in your building.
 DO NOT USE ELEVATORS.
-It is important to be aware of all possible exit locations in your residence hall in the event that one or more of the fire exits are unsafe.
+It is important to be aware of all possible exit locations in your residence hall if one or more of the fire exits are unsafe.